Symptoms of MRSA and Staph Infections

 - Acute pain

-If you show signs of a skin infection and have any of the above symptoms, consider seeing a doctor as soon as possible.
+If you show signs of a skin infection and have any of the above symptoms, see a doctor as soon as possible.
 The following serious conditions can occur with internal Staph or MRSA:

 - Staphylococcal pneumonia – Abscess formation in the lungs.
 An underlying lung disease is the usual precursor.